-- When shopping for the chicken tenders sometimes the boneless skinless chicken breast are cheaper by the pound than buying the tenders already cut for you.
-So in that chase just pick up 2 lbs of whole and cut those down into bit size pieces.
+- When shopping for the chicken tenders sometimes the boneless skinless chicken breast is cheaper by the pound than buying the tenders already cut for you.
+So in that chase just pick up 2 lbs of whole and cut those down into bite-size pieces.

-- If you don’t have the oat fiber I suggest for coating the chicken you can use your favorite low carb breading.
+- If you don’t have the oat fiber I suggest for coating the chicken you can use your favorite low carb coating.

-- When frying foods it is important to use a healthy oil with a high smoke points.
+- When frying foods it is important to use a healthy oil with a high smoke point.
 I recommend coconut oil or avocado oils.
-Peanut oils is also great for frying foods if there are not nut allergies you have to be mindful of.
+Peanut oil is also great for frying foods if there are no nut allergies you have to be mindful of them.

-- This recipe has three components: the friend chicken, steam broccoli, and the coconut sauce.
-These three items can easily be cooked simultaneously if you are an experience cook.
+- This recipe has three components: fried chicken, steam broccoli, and coconut sauce.
+These three items can easily be cooked simultaneously if you are an experienced cook.
 But if you are a beginner I recommend preparing the sauce the night before or first and just reheating it when you are ready to toss the chicken in the sauce.